heerooin/education/README.md

 This module can take information about currency in operation and filter it.
 Also can give description in operation.
 And last function generate card nubmer, you just need to give 2 digit, start and stop.
 It can company help in bank sector.

+## About utils

+This module is used to send a file with operations in the form of JSON to it.

+## About utils

+This module is used to send a file with operations in the form of JSON to it.

+## About external_api

+This module is used to read the transaction by IP and outputs the transaction amount.
+The API is also used to convert to rubles.